 Marriage may be the ultimate proof that opposites attract, but this sentiment does not carry over into retirement planning.

-According to Fidelity Benefits Consulting Services, the average married couple, both age 65 and retiring in 2015, can expect to spend an estimated $245,000 on health care throughout retirement, a 25 percent increase since 2005.
+According to Fidelity Benefits Consulting Services, the average married couple, both age 65 and retiring in 2019, could expect to spend an estimated $285,000 on health care throughout retirement.
 That figure assumes enrollment in Medicare health coverage, but does not include the added expenses of nursing home or long-term care.2

-To that end, said Rosenthal, newlyweds should share their tolerance for investment risk.
+Rosenthal said newlyweds should also share their tolerance for investment risk.
 Are you age-appropriately invested for growth?
 Do you err on the conservative side?
 Are you willing to risk higher potential rewards for higher risk investments?
 (Learn more: Retirement and your spouse )